 Community Partners Made the Event Possible

 The success of Buckle Up Navajo reflected the strength of community collaboration.
-Baca/Dlo’Ay Azhi Community School and Principal Robert McDonald III helped promote the event, with more than half of participating families learning about it through the school.
+Baca/Dlo’Ay Azhi Community School and Principal Robert McDonald, III and his enthusiastic staff helped promote the event, with more than half of participating families learning about it through the school.

-Certified Child Passenger Safety Technicians provided inspections and education for families.
+Certified Child Passenger Safety Technicians conducted inspections and provided education to families.
 Support came from the New Mexico Department of Transportation, Safer New Mexico Now, Indian Health Service, ThinkFirst New Mexico, the New Mexico Governor’s Commission on Disability Brain Injury Advisory Council, the New Mexico State Police, the Navajo Police Department, and numerous local volunteers.

-Students also contributed safety-themed artwork, while volunteers assisted with registration, traffic flow, and Navajo-language translation.
+Students contributed safety-themed artwork, while volunteers assisted with registration, traffic flow, and Navajo-language translation.

 What We Learned One Month Later

-Eve’s Fund conducted follow-up outreach approximately one month after the event to learn whether families were continuing to use their booster seats.
+Eve’s Fund conducted follow-up outreach approximately one month after the event to determine whether families were still using their booster seats.

 The follow-up also highlighted ongoing challenges.
 Many Navajo children travel in multiple vehicles driven by parents, grandparents, relatives, and other caregivers.
 As a result, a booster seat may not always be available when a child changes vehicles.